 Yeeha it’s a double whammy today, two recipes to tempt your tastebuds and get you cracking on the last minute Crimbo preps.

-Here is my homemade Gaelic Coffee Liqueur (faux Baileys) and Party Spiced Nuts that I’ll be doing on BBC Radio Scotland this morning.
+Here is my homemade Irish Coffee Liqueur (faux Baileys) and Party Spiced Nuts that I’ll be doing on BBC Radio Scotland this morning.

 Homemade Irish Coffee Liqueur And Party Nuts

 Everyone loves a liqueur at Christmas time and this one is so easy to make your friends will be begging for the recipe and demanding you make it for them every year.